 One-night stay in Shimla enjoying a stroll on the Mall Road

-Ten nights in the village of Kalpa in Kinnaur where we will spend our days walking and exploring the surrounding area including Chakka lake, a walk along the irrigation channels, and Suicide Point.
-We will also spend a day in the Sangla Valley enjoying a walk along the Baspa River, and a day in the village of Kanam visiting old monasteries.
+Ten nights in the village of Kalpa in Kinnaur where we will spend our days walking and exploring the surrounding area including Chakka Lake, a walk along the irrigation channels, and Roula Cliff.
+We will also spend a day in the Sangla Valley walking along the Baspa River, and a day in the village of Kanam visiting old monasteries.